MohamedAlaouiMhamdi/Mohamed-Alaoui-Mhamdi/README.md

-- 👋 Hi, I’m @Otakoprogrammer
+- 👋 Hi, I’m @Mohamed Alaoui Mhamdi
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning computer vision
-- 💞️ I’m looking to collaborate on project in python
+- 💞️ I’m looking to collaborate on project in AI projects
 - 📫 How to reach me

 <!---